Maryland's State Forests

 - Improve the proportions of age class and species diversity within stands and management blocks.

 The Maryland DNR Forest Service has a State Forest Grievance Policy.
 If you would like to file a grievance or complaint regarding the management of a State Forest, please contact the State Forest office with which you wish to file the grievance or complaint or email your message here.

 Firewood for camping must be purchased onsite.
 Please do not bring firewood in to the State Forest The Emerald Ash Borer has been confirmed in Southern & Central Maryland.
-For further details on the quarantine, you can read the order.
+For further details on the quarantine, click here.
 Please help us keep our Ash trees safe.
 For more information please visit http://www.dnr.state.md.us/dnrnews/infocus/emerald_ash_borer.asp

 State Forests in Western Maryland

 - Garrett State Forest

 8,042 acres.
 In Garrett County, 5 miles northwest of Oakland, off U.S. Route 219.
 The forest contains a diversity of trees, abundant wildlife and beautiful scenery.
 In 1906 this forest was given to the state of Maryland and was the beginning of our present public lands system.

 46,560 acres.
 In eastern Allegany County, about 22 miles east of Cumberland, Exit 64 on Interstate 68.
 This vast forest stretches across the mountains of Western Maryland and occupies portions of Town Hill, Polish Mountain and Green Ridge Mountain.
 Wildlife is plentiful and includes wild turkey, grouse, squirrel and deer.
 There is an accessible overlook at the forest headquarters with a trail.